HashemRawashdeh/Enhancing-Wireless-Communication-Performance-with-Intelligent-Reflective-Surfaces/README.md

 ## Acknowledgment
 <p align="justify">
 We extend our deepest gratitude to Dr. Ashraf Ali, the esteemed head of the Electrical Engineering Department at the Hashemite University.
-His generosity in granting us access to the department's laboratory resources has been instrumental.
-Dr. Ashraf's willingness to provide guidance and expert advice during our numerous technical and logistical inquiries has been invaluable.</p>
+His generosity in granting us access to his laboratory resources has been instrumental.
+Dr. Ashraf's willingness to provide guidance and expert advice during our numerous inquiries has been invaluable.
+We sincerely appreciate his ongoing support</p>

 ## References
 1. Yang, H. et al. A programmable metasurface with dynamic polarization, scattering and focusing control.
 Sci.
 Rep. 6, 35692 (2016).